traveltime-dev/traveltime-sdk-nodejs/README.md

   .catch((e) => console.error(e));
 ```

-The responses are in the form of a list where each position denotes either a
+The responses are in the form of a list where each position denotes:
-travel time (in seconds) of a journey, or if negative that the journey from the
-origin to the destination point is impossible.
+* travel time (in seconds) of a journey, or if negative that the journey from the origin to the destination point is impossible.

 ### Time Filter Fast with distance (Proto)